ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/README.md

 # CyberArk DAP AWS EKS Integration Lab 2021
-This is a tutorial on how to secure secrets of AWS EKS applications by CyberArk Dynamic Access Provider (DAP).
+This is a tutorial on how to secure secrets of AWS EKS applications by CyberArk Secrets Manager Conjur.
-We will cover deploying DAY Master, DAP follower instances by follower seed fetcher.
+We will cover deploying Conjur Master, Conjur follower instances by follower seed fetcher.
-Secretless Broker & inital container will also be covered in this tutorial.
+Conjur Secretless Broker & inital container will also be covered in this tutorial.

-Extra tech challenges will be included in each sections for quick learners.

 ## Overview